 The food is slow-cooked and all-natural.
 The premium ingredients metabolically balance any active pup.
 It is filled with 86% animal protein, omega-3 fatty acids, and patented BC30 probiotics.
 Premium ingredients do mean a premium price, though.

-4. Purina Pro Plan Puppy Large Breed Dry Dog Food
+4. Purina Pro Plan Puppy Large Breed Dog Food — Best for Puppies

 Food for active dogs isn’t only determined by their energy level, daily exercise, and age.
 Don’t forget that even if you want to put your pet to work, puppies need extra protein and nutrients in their diet to grow properly.